Currently 'blend' is very slow when applied to a large list of images. The cause has been diagnosed on the original post (refer to Mantis #866).

 I would like to modify the sharpen program to allow the user to choose the type of interpolation to run on a file so we can further investigate the viability of separating the interpolation process from the blending process.
 The "sharpen" program is very limited in its capability because it only allows for a high pass averaging of pixels in a user defined boxcar.
 The program would be more useful if it allowed the user to specify the type of interpolation to be performed: bilinear, cubic convolution, nearest neighbor.
 I will check first with Orrin to see if he thinks this is a reasonable idea.

-#6 Updated by Janet Barrett about 5 years ago
+#6 Updated by Janet Barrett over 5 years ago

 I have spent quite a bit of time trying to get the interpolation built back into the new version of blend.
 This has been more difficult than I originally thought it would be.
 The interpolation in ISIS3 is tied very closely to the Cube class and I tried to extract it so that it would not be as I/O intensive.
 I tried to wrap up the project last week, but I now have to move on to this year's priorities.
 I wasn't sure if this project is still covered under PDS this year or not.